+Applicants should follow the admissions process described in the graduate catalog.
 The Department of Communication Disorders at Marshall University is participating in the central application system known as CSDCAS.
 Applicants will apply online using the CSDCAS application.
-To learn more about the CSDCAS application process, visit here.
+To learn more about the CSDCAS application process, visit https://csdcas.liaisoncas.org.

-- An undergraduate degree (or pending degree) in Communication Disorders from an accredited institution is required.
+- An undergraduate degree (or pending degree) in Communication Disorders from a regionally accredited institution is required.
 Students with deficits in undergraduate coursework, or those wishing public school certification, may need to complete additional requirements.
 Applicants must submit their most recent transcript, including grades for the fall semester that precedes the application deadline.
-Grades from the fall semester that precedes the application deadline may be submitted via an official or unofficial transcript, as official transcripts may not be available by the application deadline.
-If you will be taking Communication Disorders coursework after the date in which your transcript was submitted, provide this information, including course title(s), in your personal statement.
+If a student will be taking Communication Disorders coursework after the date in which the transcript was submitted, provide this information, including course title(s), in your personal statement.
 Students admitted to the graduate program will be required to submit final transcripts following completion of the undergraduate degree.

 - All students must submit a personal statement or letter of intent.

 - All students must submit three letters of recommendation from individuals who can comment on the applicant’s academic and/or clinical performance and potential.
 At least one letter must be from one of the applicant’s classroom instructors in communication disorders.